OpenZeppelin/cairo-contracts/docs/Access.md

 #### `assert_only_role`

 Checks that an account has a specific role.
-Reverts with a standardized message including the required role.
+Reverts with a message including the required role.

 Parameters: